maxmakovskiy/network_counter/README.md

  TODO (sort by priority):
- - Save unpacked containers to sqlite DB for further processing
  - Create user interface with FTXUI
  - Make session coordinator
  - Generate report or graph based on DB content